gabrielvuksani/MyRoommate/replit.md

 - ✓ Fixed React hooks error by removing iOS development artifacts
 - ✓ Cleaned up project by removing all Capacitor iOS dependencies and files
 - ✓ Restored clean web-only application architecture
-- ✓ Completely removed all toast notifications app-wide as requested by user
+- ✓ Completely removed all toast notifications system from the entire application
+- ✓ Deleted toast UI components, hooks, and all related files
+- ✓ Removed Toaster component from App.tsx and all toast imports across the codebase
 - ✓ Replaced toast notifications with console error logging for debugging
-- ✓ Removed useToast imports and dependencies from all pages (calendar, expenses, chores, profile, onboarding, settings)
 - ✓ Maintained required validation for "Assign to" and date fields in chores modal
 - ✓ Fixed calendar modal endDate field state consistency
 - ✓ Applied comprehensive text truncation and overflow handling throughout the app